ibm-cloud-docs/power-iaas/global-replication-service.md

 6. Cloned volumes are replication enabled if source volume is replication enabled.
 7. The cloned volumes are replication enabled when the source volume is replication enabled.

+## Limitations of Global replication service

+{: limitations-GRS}

+The limitations of GRS are as follows:

+- You must set the bootable flag explicitly on onboarded volumes if required.
+- You cannot perform a snapshot restore in auxiliary volumes as it is not allowed.
+- The update volume-group operation can fail when there is a mismatch in volume-group and volume replication states.
+If the volume group is in an error state, then the user can use the volume-group action API to reset the volume group status for availability.
+- When you switch the volume-group role, it can take a few minutes (max 5 minutes) to update the primary role for the remote volume.
+- Some fields of volume and volume group on the secondary site might not match with actual storage host data when you perform out-of-band operations on the primary site.
+You can use volume group storage details and volume remote copy APIs to check the actual data.